 Silicon nitride (SiN), whose κ value is over 6, was adopted as a diffusion barrier dielectric at the inception of Cu interconnects with PECVD-SiO2 ILD.
-Since low- κ ILD materials were introduced, SiC, SiCN, or SiCO [3], whose κ value is between 4 and 5 have been used as diffusion barrier dielectrics in order to decrease κ{eff} .
-However, these lower κ (<5.0) dielectric barriers have scaling issues due to stress and leakage challenges on UV exposure required to cure low κ films(κ <3.0).
+Since low- κ ILD materials were introduced, SiC, SiCN, or SiCO [3], whose κ value is less than 4, have widely been used as diffusion barrier dielectrics in order to decrease κ{eff} .
 As the ILD layers become thinner, the relative contribution of the diffusion barrier κ to κ{eff} is growing.
-While alternative lower- κ diffusion barriers have not been used to date, thinning of diffusion barriers and κ reduction are critically required without reliability degradation
+While alternative lower- κ diffusion barriers have not been used to date, thinning of diffusion barriers and κ reduction are critically required.

-The metal-capping process, in which a metal barrier is grown selectively on Cu lines, offers the possibility of omitting the insertion of a diffusion barrier between the low-κ ILD and the Cu lines.
+The metal-capping process, in which a metal barrier is grown selectively on Cu lines, offers the possibility of omitting the insertion of a diffusion barrier between the low- κ ILD and the Cu lines.
 Because of the imperfect selectivity of existing metal capping processes, both capping metal and thin diffusion barrier dielectric can coexist in a transitional stage, but such redundant combinations should ultimately be avoided to reduce process costs.
-However, a selective metal cap that is also a diffusion barrier has not materialized and needs to be an active area of research.

-4.1.5 CAPPING BARRIER DIELECTRIC
+CAPPING BARRIER DIELECTRIC

 The interface between a diffusion barrier and the top of a Cu line has a direct impact on the reliability of damascene Cu interconnects [4].
 Minimum spacing between metals usually appears at such interfaces by misalignment of vias with Cu lines.
 Time-dependent dielectric breakdown (TDDB) lifetime and electromigration reliability are strongly affected by the cleanliness of the interfaces.
-Dominant electromigration paths usually run along the interfaces of Cu lines, which are not covered with barrier metal.
+Dominant electromigration paths usually run along the interfaces of aCu lines, which are not covered with barrier metal.
 The requirement for fine interface formation will become more stringent as the metal width and spacing become narrower; EM and TDDB lifetimes will also be shortened.

-Metal capping using Electroless CoWP has been shown to give longer EM lifetimes compared with the conventional structure with a dielectric barrier on Cu.
+Metal capping has been shown to give longer EM lifetimes compared with the conventional structure with a dielectric barrier on Cu.
 The capping metal, selectively grown on Cu lines, produces a strong metal connection between the wires and the via bottoms.
-Capping metal growth must be carried out with near perfect selectivity on fine-pitched Cu lines to prevent leakage and TDDB.
-The selectivity is improved by pre and post cleaning, but, this adds cost, and manufacturability concerns as the cleaning process itself also has a selectivity problem.
+Capping metal growth must be carried out with almost perfect selectivity on fine-pitched Cu lines to prevent leakage and TDDB.
+The selectivity is improved by cleaning the dielectric between metals.
+However, the cleaning process itself also has a selectivity problem.
 Improvement of the EM lifetime by the use of Cu-alloy seed and/or by barrier metal optimization is also being studied.
 Several metal materials are considered but tend to increase the resistance of Cu lines.
-Continuous research and development are needed to find feasible and cost effective solutions.
+Continuous research and development are needed to find feasible solutions.

 Another process that gives better interface characteristics is pre-treatment of the Cu before the deposition of the dielectric diffusion barrier.
 In-situ CuSiN formation using silane and ammonia plasma, in the same apparatus as that used for the dielectric barrier deposition, gives a longer EM lifetime without TDDB degradation [5].
 The resistance of the Cu wires depends on the silicon diffusion condition, so the exposure to silicon and nitridation must be carefully controlled.
 Recently, CuGeN formation using germane instead of silane was reported [6].
 The resistivity of CuGeN is more controllable than CuSiN.
 Silane/germane sources, combined with ammonia, are suitable for mass production.
 But there will be possibilities for other powerful treatment processes with different materials.
 The recently proposed pre-treatment for preventing Cu migration by impurity metal doping is also a potential solution to high-reliability interface formation [7].
-A different approach was recently reported where a selective Co cap deposited by CVD demonstrated a 30X improvement in electromigration without TDDB or resistance degradation [8].
-A good capping scheme needs to provide the required EM performance improvement with minimal impact on RC (<5%), equivalent TDDB reliability and manufacturability at low additional cost.